 - Healthy AND tasty waffles/pancakes recipe – serve with real maple syrup.
 Be sure to freeze extras to pop into the toaster on busy mornings for a quick breakfast.
 You could serve these with some farm-fresh sausage or bacon (find healthy meat online here).
 (With no MSG or nasty preservatives.)

 - Grain free pancake/waffle options:

 Fresh fruit – preferably local and organic.

-Sometimes if we’re on the go or if the kids aren’t in the mood to sit down long enough to eat breakfast, they’ll just have some cheese and/or dried fruit, like organic raisins.
+Sometimes if we’re on the go or if the kids aren’t in the mood to sit down long enough to eat breakfast, they’ll just have some cheese and/or dried fruit, like organic raisins or cranberries.